xesco/dnsproxy/README.md

 # DNSProxy: simple TCP to TLS DNS Proxy server
 DNS proxy that recieves DNS requests and sends them over TLS.
-The only requirement is `python3` and `pyOpenSSL.
+The only requirement is `python3` and `pyOpenSSL`.
 There's a docker version available which has no dependencies besides docker and docker-compose.

 ## Implementation
 This is a toy program.
 It is not designed to be used as it is for any serious purpose.
 The proxy acts as a client and as a server.
 The server waits for connections and at each request spawns a new tls connection to the DNS Server, forwards the original request and sends the response back to the client before closing all connections.
 The following is a simplified view of what is happining behind the scenes: